Filing a Complaint

 The Board's staff of Administrative Officers can also file and process complaints (referred to as field complaints) discovered during the performance of their duties as "field investigators".
 While this type of complaint is investigated in a similar manner to a formal complaint, there are distinct differences in the steps taken during the investigation.

 Once the complaint has been received (formal complaint or field complaint), the complainant is not a party to the complaint; the only parties to the complaint are the Respondent and the Board.
+The complaint cannot be dropped or withdrawn, and will be investigated.

 The processes that follow describe the manner in which formal complaints are typically addressed; however, the Board and its staff reserve the right to modify the process if deemed necessary due to the existence of extenuating circumstances.